Can You Tell What a Model Was Trained On?

 Feature-level model diffing uses crosscoders to compare base and fine-tuned models at the level of individual learned features.
 Training a crosscoder requires substantial compute and produces a rich but complex output.
 Is there a simpler approach that can reveal what fine-tuning changed?

-Minder et al. (2025) showed that the answer is surprisingly straightforward: narrow fine-tuning leaves clearly readable traces in the raw activation differences between a fine-tuned model and its base model [1]Narrow Finetuning Leaves Clearly Readable Traces in Activation Differences
+Minder et al. (2025) found that narrow fine-tuning leaves readable traces in activation differences between a fine-tuned model and its base model [1]Narrow Finetuning Leaves Clearly Readable Traces in Activation Differences

 Minder, J., Dumas, C., Slocum, S., Casademunt, H., Holmes, C., West, R., Nanda, N.